wheelo/jasmine-browser/README.md

 - basic support of `describe`, `expect` & `it`, just like jasmine.
 - support the asynchronous test.

 More features, like `createSpy`, `toHaveBeenCalled` and `toHaveBeenCalledWith` is on the way.
-And another brother module is scheduling to release soon as well, i.e, `jasmine-node`, the one which can test in node.js environment which will use the node module  `process.nextTick` for a pollyfill.
+There is no support of gulp, webpack or browserify yet right now, but fortunately they will come out soon.
+One more thing, another brother module is about coding on schedule, i.e, `jasmine-node`, the one which can test in node.js environment which will use the node module  `process.nextTick` for a pollyfill.

 Stay tuned. ~